Crown-Commercial-Service/CMpExampleApp1/README.md

 Running the application again and accessing `http://localhost:8080/` should now result in the Api call succeeding.
 It is important that the request to the api is made using the host name defined in the rules for the load balancer attached to the ECS Api cluster, the default being `api1.ccsdev-internal.org`.

-if you are building and running the example Api locally as a Java application change `192.168.99.100` to `127.0.0.1`.
+If you are building and running the example Api locally as a Java application change `192.168.99.100` to `127.0.0.1`.

 ## Build Pipeline ##
 The corresponding example build pipeline project is in the `CCSDevEnvironment` repository as `/terraform/build/app1`.
 The pipeline currently needs to be stored within the `CCSDevEnvironment` repository because it requires access to various Terraform modules.